African-initiated church

 An African-initiated church (AIC) is a Christian church independently started in Africa by Africans rather than chiefly by missionaries from another continent.

 Nomenclature

 A variety of overlapping terms exist for these forms of Christianity: African-initiated churches, African independent churches, African indigenous churches, and African-instituted churches.
-The abbreviation AIC covers them all.
+The abbreviation "AIC" covers them all.
 The differences in names correspond to the aspect that a researcher wishes to emphasise.
 For instance, those who wish to point out that AICs exhibit African cultural forms, describe them as indigenous.
 These terms have largely been imposed upon such groups and may not be the way they would describe themselves.

 The term African refers to the fact that these Christian groupings formed in Africa, but AICs differ from one another.
 Not all African cultural systems are the same.
-Regional variations occur among West, East, and Southern Africans, and the AICs will reflect these.
+Regional variations occur among West, East, North, Central, and Southern Africans, and the AICs will reflect these.
 AICs can now be found outside Africa.